temetvince/hamclock/README.md

 5. Save the file (click **File** > **Save** in Notepad) and close Notepad.
 6. Double-click `stop.bat` to turn off HamClock (if it’s running).
 7. Double-click `start.bat` to start HamClock with the new size.
 It may take **5–10 minutes** to rebuild HamClock with the new size, just like the first setup.
-8. The HamClock又有 window in your browser will now show the new size.
+8. The HamClock window in your browser will now show the new size.

 If editing the file feels tricky, ask a friend or family member to help.
 Choose a size that looks clear and comfortable on your screen.